abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 - Configuration printer requires no input files.
 - Use different out directories for demos or remove  after previous run.
 - Missing Temperature Fields requires job id argument(format job_1410450250506_0007) instead of input data.
 Any map reduce job must be run before this demo
-- Sort Temperature Hash Partitioner requires sequence file which is an output of Sort Data Preprocessor.
+- Sort Temperature Hash Partitioner requires sequence file which is an output of Sort Data Preprocessor or Sequence File Converter.
-- Sort Temperature Total Order Partitioner requires sequence file which is an output of Sort Data Preprocessor.
+- Sort Temperature Total Order Partitioner requires sequence file which is an output of Sort Data Preprocessor or Sequence File Converter.